BarriF13/Barri_CV/README.md

 #### *In house part-time Web designer*

 In my first role as a web designer, working side by side with a web developer, I learned about HTML, CSS, Javascript.
 Our approach to web design was very simple compared to now.
-I showed sensitivity when designing on UX/UI bases by addressing these points :
+I showed sensitivity when designing on UX/UI bases by addressing these points:
 - How users feel when they approach the site.
 - What messages we deliver to them.
 - How easy it is for them to access the information they are looking for.